tuxology/tracevizlab/labs/103-compare-package-managers/README.md

 ### Task 2: Observe apt

-First let's open the apt-get trace.
+First let's open the `apt` trace.
 We'll go into details for this first trace analysis.
 Then the subsequent traces will show mostly the results.

 The command that allowed to get this trace: